WPMedia/arc-themes-blocks/blocks/large-manual-promo-block/README.md

 # `@wpmedia/large-manual-promo-block`

-This large manual promo block displays a outline, headline, description and image.
+This large manual promo block displays an outline, headline, description and image.

 ## Props